 difference in our community!

-The event was attended by approximately 500 people who enjoyed a unique experience where attendees interacted with
+Creighton hosted the 2015 banquet on Friday, April 17 at the LaVista Embassy Suites Hotel.
+The event was attended by approximately 550 people who enjoyed a unique experience where attendees interacted with

 participating players in a family-oriented environment.
 The evening included the presentation of the Liz Karnes Memorial

 Scholarship Award.
 The highlight of the evening was presenting the check by